zubair-mohammed34/Spotify/README.md

 # Spotify Projrct

 ## Overview
 This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries to solve business problems and generate insights.
+It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries to solve business problems and generating insights.

 ```sql
 -- Create Table